yarastouhi/Webserver/README.md

-# Multithreaded Web Server for Bank Transfers
+# Web Server for Bank Transactions

 ## Overview
 This project is a **multithreaded web server** built in **Java** to handle **simultaneous bank transactions** securely.
 It processes **fund transfers**, ensures **data integrity**, and prevents **race conditions** using synchronization techniques.